-John P. Kelly is the Managing Director of Berkeley Research Group, a predictive analytics practice that leverages econometrics and data science to help drive actionable and data-driven growth strategies & products.
-BRG empowers its clientele by applying data science to key strategy decisions being made in marketing, sales and operations.
+John P. Kelly is the Managing Director of Berkeley Research Group (BRG), a predictive analytics practice that leverages econometrics and data science to help drive actionable data-driven growth strategies and products.
+BRG empowers its clientele by applying data science to key strategy decisions being made in marketing, sales, and operations.
 Some examples include dynamic pricing optimization, loyalty program design, site location analysis, predicting consumer behavior, and reducing churn.

 CM: Let’s start by talking about the different roles in a data science team.
 What are the expected qualifications of data science team members?

-JK: The title “Data Scientist” is tricky as the term has been diluted.
+JK: The title of data scientist is tricky as the term has been diluted.
 Companies are sometimes paying data scientists who are only able to validate data relationships, but not necessarily to find true data relationships.
 I would say they are three different types of team members:

-- Data Analysts have a broader proximity with the business units.
-They report on, track, explain and even visualize business metrics.
-They may have backgrounds in economics, engineering and statistics;
+- Data analysts have a broader proximity with the business units.
+They report on, track, explain, and even visualize business metrics.
+They may have backgrounds in economics, engineering, or statistics.

 CM: How do data science teams relate to other teams within an organization?
-Also, what are your thoughts on data science team deployment… centralized? dispersed? permanently embedded in individual business units?
-Could you share the advantages & risks of your recommended deployment option?
+Also, what are your thoughts on data science team deployment… centralized?
+Dispersed?
+Permanently embedded in individual business units?
+Could you share the advantages and risks of your recommended deployment option?

-CM: How do you define the position and role of Chief Data Officer?
+CM: How do you define the position and role of Chief Data Officer (CDO)?

 CM: Do you have any advice on how to find the best data science tools?

 JK: At Berkeley Research Group, even if we do not sell tools, we can make recommendations.
 As Data Scientists are highly connected on social media and are truly invested in their work, they are going to hear about great tools from their network.
-So, one way to hear about data science tools is to create a Twitter account, follow the hundred most impactful Data Scientists, and regularly read your Twitter feed; you will see a number of data science tools promoted.
+So one way to hear about data science tools is to create a Twitter account, follow the 100 most impactful data scientists, and regularly read your Twitter feed; you will see a number of data science tools promoted.
 There are also organic courses and technical training here in the United States, like General Assembly, where you can hear people sharing information about how they experimented with a product.

 CM: What are the major frustrations for data science teams when using these tools?

-- Trust and empowerment: if some data scientists come out with a fantastic conclusion and only meet with blank stare, you can bet that the good ones will be gone before you make real progress.
+- Trust and empowerment: if some data scientists come out with a fantastic conclusion and are only meet with blank stare, you can bet that the good ones will be gone before you make real progress

-This topic is really important because there is such a shortage of Data Scientists in today’s world.
+This topic is really important because there is such a shortage of data scientists in today’s world.
 They can easily come and choose their location and their platform.
-In the U.S., there are 3 major concentrations:
+In the United States, there are three major concentrations: